raphaelsty/raphaelsty/README.md

-₁ Working on Knowledge Graph Embeddings using MKB, CKB, Hugging Face.
+₁ Working on Knowledge Graph Embeddings and NLP using Cherche, MKB, CKB, Hugging Face.

 ₂ Love modelizing things using ML.
 Still haven't found the killer feature yet.